jasonjj333/JavaUI/ItemGeneratorTest/README.md

 ## How to run:
 Build and run **UITest.java** as it is the main Runner for UIFramework2.java.
 UIFramework.java was an initial attempt and will be deleted or renamed.
 UIFramework2.java creates the UI.
+UIFramework3.java is an update currently in work to use custom icons and layout.

 ## What is implemented:
 - **Output location** combo box created to select local/database location.
 File Chooser opens to